Soot (software)

 In static program analysis, Soot is a bytecode manipulation and optimization framework consisting of intermediate languages for Java.
 It has been developed by the Sable Research Group at McGill University.
+Soot is currently maintained by the Secure Software Engineering Group at Paderborn University.

 Soot provides four intermediate representations for use through its API for other analysis programs to access and build upon: